-All the following activities are required to control Dust, but are exempt from the requirement to obtain a Dust Control Operating Permit.
+All the following activities are required to control dust, but are exempt from the requirement to obtain a DCOP.
 However, soils shall be kept moist during all activities and crusted at the completion of the project.

-- (a) Landscaping conducted by an individual(s) at their place of residence. - (b) Emergency (as defined in Section 0) Maintenance activities conducted by government agencies on publicly maintained roads, road shoulders, rights-of-way, and public flood control facilities. - (c) Weed and trash removal activities and Dust Palliative, Clean Gravel, or recycled asphalt product (for road shoulders only) applications conducted solely for the purpose of compliance with weed and/or trash abatement wherein no grade elevation changes, no soil or rock is imported or exported, and/or no cut and fill operations occur. - (d) Application of Dust Palliatives, Clean Gravel, or other approved materials to stabilize soils and prevent Fugitive Dust to comply with Section 90 vacant land regulations wherein no grade elevation changes, no clearing and grubbing activities, and/or no cut and fill operations occur.
+- (a) Landscaping conducted by an individual(s) at their place of residence. - (b) Emergency, as defined in Section 0, "Definitions," maintenance activities conducted by government agencies on publicly maintained roads, road shoulders, rights-of-way, and public flood control facilities. - (c) Weed and trash removal activities and dust palliative, clean gravel, or recycled asphalt product (for road shoulders only) applications conducted solely for the purpose of compliance with weed and/or trash abatement wherein no grade elevation changes, no soil or rock

+- is imported or exported, no cut and fill operations occur, and/or no clearing and grubbing activities occur. - (d) Application of dust palliatives, clean gravel, or other approved materials to stabilize soils and prevent fugitive dust to comply with Section 90, "Fugitive Dust from Open Areas and Vacant Lots," wherein no grade elevation changes, no clearing and grubbing activities, and/or no cut and fill operations occur.